 If you’re looking to visit the best places on the Oregon Coast but not really sure where to go, I’m going to help you there because I’ve done that several times already.

 Not only have I crossed the entire coastline of Oregon, but I’ve also crossed the entire eastern and nearly the entire western shorelines of the United States overall.
 Without hesitation, out of the 1,000’s of miles of nature that I saw during the span of all my trips, the Oregon Coast stands king and this post showcasing 10 spots I’ve seen there will show why.
+Here are the spots:

-- Samuel H. Boardman Park.
+- Samuel H. Boardman Park

-- Whaleshead Beach.
+- Whaleshead Beach

-- Natural bridges.
+- Natural bridges

-- Secret Beach.
+- Secret Beach

-- Oregon’s Sand Dunes (dunes on a beach).
+- Oregon Sand Dunes

 - Thor’s well.